Timelapse

 Move B R F L F and note the arrangement of four yellow symbols surrounding the jaguar picture on the wall.
 Move F and set up these symbols in the segmented circle, using the four-color scheme above.
 When the correct arrangement is selected, the cylinder opens up and you can pick up a golden jaguar head.

-Move B2 L F L F and melt the jaguar head over the fire.
+Move B2 L F L F and melt the jaguar head in the stone container over the fire.
 Cool the mold with blood from the small gray container.
 Move F and wait about 70 seconds for the gold heart to cool enough to pick up (or you can use this time to further explore the temple).
 Move B2 R2.
-Put the heart into the the pot of blood on the green statue; pick up the red crystal.
+Put the heart into the pot of blood on the green statue; pick up the red crystal.
 Move R F R and place the red crystal into the center of the circular wall design.
-After the movie is done playing, note the two Mayan figures now visible in the wall design.
+After the movie is done playing, note the two Mayan figures now visible.

 Lower Temple and Jungle